SidharthArya/SidharthArya/AWESOME-STARS.md

 - [microsoft/qlib](https://github.com/microsoft/qlib) - Qlib is an AI-oriented quantitative investment platform that aims to realize the potential, empower research, and create value using AI technologies in quantitative investment, from exploring ideas to
 - [mlflow/mlflow](https://github.com/mlflow/mlflow) - Open source platform for the machine learning lifecycle
 - [postmanlabs/httpbin](https://github.com/postmanlabs/httpbin) - HTTP Request & Response Service, written in Python + Flask.
-- [EleutherAI/gpt-neox](https://github.com/EleutherAI/gpt-neox) - An implementation of model parallel autoregressive transformers on GPUs, based on the DeepSpeed library.
+- [EleutherAI/gpt-neox](https://github.com/EleutherAI/gpt-neox) - An implementation of model parallel autoregressive transformers on GPUs, based on the Megatron and DeepSpeed libraries
 - [microsoft/DeepSpeed](https://github.com/microsoft/DeepSpeed) - DeepSpeed is a deep learning optimization library that makes distributed training and inference easy, efficient, and effective.
 - [learning-at-home/hivemind](https://github.com/learning-at-home/hivemind) - Decentralized deep learning in PyTorch.
 Built to train models on thousands of volunteers across the world.
 - [seemoo-lab/opendrop](https://github.com/seemoo-lab/opendrop) - An open Apple AirDrop implementation written in Python